Cimaja: the perfect surf escape in Java

 Cimaja Beach Club

 Another great sleeping option is Cimaja Beach Club.
 You simply can’t get any closer to the pebble stone beach and its waves than this spot.
 These modern houses are literally two steps from the ocean, so you can be the first in and last out in the water.
 Not that familiar with the local breaks or don’t feel like paddling out when there’s a busy lineup?
-Don’t worry, the staff are your ultimate surf guide, knowing all about the local breaks, and when and where to surf.
+Don’t worry, the staff is your ultimate surf guide, knowing all about the local breaks, and when and where to surf.

-Batik fins
+Batik Fins

 When you’re in Cimaja and you crashed into the pebble stones breaking your dear fins while practicing your surf skills, don’t worry.
 Pay Batik Fins a visit.
 You actually don’t really need an excuse.
 This guy makes beautiful handmade fins with bamboo and local fabrics.
 You can actually design your own, as long as you’re in town for five days or more (or give him heads up).
 10% of his profits go to charity, so you’re supporting the local community as well by buying these beauties.

-Chasing waves
+Chasing waves in Java

-For those who love some uncrowded waves, true Javanese culture and stunning scenery, Cimaja is a definite go see.
+For those who love some uncrowded waves, true Javanese culture, and stunning scenery, Cimaja is a definite go see.
 Chasing waves is a fun thing to do in this beach town.
-So rent a motorbike, cruise through endless rice fields and find that spot that keeps you busy for days.
+So rent a motorbike, cruise through endless rice fields, and find that spot that keeps you busy for days.
 Indonesia is one lucky country with so many waves coming in, that’s for sure.

 Marthe